-Most high schools require students to complete 2 or 3 years of science classes in order to graduate, and these classes will often include a laboratory component where students conduct hands-on experiments as part of the class.
-At Schuylerville classes also include a wide variety of electives as well and an ever expanding choice of advanced placement classes.
+Students are required to complete 2 or 3 years of science classes in order to graduate.
+These classes feature hands-on experiments to explore the world around us.
+Our classes also include a wide variety of electives and advanced placement classes.

 Sports Anatomy is a course that will enable scholars to develop an understanding of the relationship between the structures and functions of the human body.
 It focuses on the study of human movement of systems, factors, and principles involved in human development.
 Scholars will learn about the effects of physical activity on health and performance, and how it influences athletes in society today.
 This course will prepare scholars for programs in physical education, kinesiology, and health.